oracle-devrel/devo.tutorials/oci-getting-started-heatwave-aws-v30622.md

 mrm: WWMK220224P00058
 slug: oci-getting-started-heatwave-aws-v30622
 ---
-We live in a multi-cloud world, and that's why MySQL HeatWave for Amazon Web Service makes so much sense if you need a massively parallel, high performance, in-memory query accelerator for the MySQL Database Service.
-A combination that accelerates MySQL performance by orders of magnitude for combined analytics and transactional workloads (OLAP and OLTP).
-The MySQL Database Service is built on MySQL Enterprise Edition, which allows developers to quickly create and deploy secure cloud native applications using the world's most popular open source database.
+We live in a multi-cloud world, and that’s why Oracle MySQL HeatWave on Amazon Web Service (AWS) makes so much sense, especially if you can benefit from a massively parallel, high performance, in-memory query accelerator for the MySQL Database.

-Oracle designed this so developers can focus on the important things, like managing data, creating schemas, and providing highly-available applications.
-MySQL HeatWave for Amazon Web Services (AWS) is a fully managed service, developed and supported by the MySQL team in Oracle.
-Oracle automates tasks such as backup, recovery, and database and operating system patching.
-"Worry less, crunch more," as we say!
+The integrated HeatWave in-memory query accelerator increases MySQL performance by orders of magnitude for analytics and mixed workloads (OLAP and OLTP).
+MySQL HeatWave is a fully managed service which allows developers to quickly create and deploy secure cloud native applications using the world’s most popular open source database.
+MySQL HeatWave is developed and supported by the MySQL team in Oracle.
+It automates tasks such as backup, recovery, and database and operating system patching.
+“Worry less, crunch more,” as we say!
+Oracle designed this so that developers could focus on the important things, like managing data, creating schemas, and providing highly-available applications.

 If you’ve never heard of HeatWave, think of it as a database query accelerator with boost buttons.
-As in The Fast and the Furious, when you want to pull ahead of the competition, you hit the NO2 and get the speed you need, right when you need it.
-And of course, this efficiency means it’s a little less expensive to run those big queries.
-One of the incredible things about Oracle MySQL HeatWave is the ability to [run analytics](https://www.oracle.com/mysql/heatwave/) directly against your existing transactional data, so there's no need to shuffle that data off to a separate system when you need to perform massively parallel analysis.
+As in The Fast and the Furious, when you want to pull ahead of the competition, you hit the NO2 and get the speed you need right when you need it.
+And of course, this efficiency means that it’s also less expensive to run complex queries.
+One of the incredible things about MySQL HeatWave is the ability to [run analytics] directly against your existing transactional data, so there’s no need to ETL that data to a separate system when you need to run analytics queries.

-To get started, we'll create a compartment and install MySQL Shell due to its extended capabilities over vanilla MySQL and create a small database so we can eventually connect it to HeatWave for analysis.
-Note that this is working within Oracle Cloud, but we’ll cover AWS setup in another tutorial to show you how you can leverage HeatWave in a multi-cloud scenario.
+To get started, we’ll create a compartment and install MySQL Shell due to its extended capabilities over vanilla MySQL.
+We’ll then create a small database so we can eventually connect it to HeatWave for analysis.
+Note that this is working within Oracle Cloud, but we’ll cover the setup on AWS in another tutorial to show you how you can leverage MySQL HeatWave in a multi-cloud scenario.
 What a time to be alive!

-Let's look at how to get started.
-If you're already developing in Oracle Cloud (OCI), you'll find it's relatively easy to get going, as HeatWave on AWS is integrated with OCI's Identity and Access Management system.
-When you sign up for HeatWave on AWS, you'll be directed to the OCI login page where you must sign in with an OCI Cloud Account.
-After signing in, you'll be directed to the OCI Console to complete the MySQL HeatWave on AWS sign-up process.
-When signing into the HeatWave Console, you are directed to OCI for authentication and then back to the HeatWave Console.
+Let’s look at how to get started.
+If you’re already developing in Oracle Cloud Infrastructure (OCI), you’ll find that it’s relatively easy to get going, as MySQL HeatWave on AWS is integrated with OCI’s Identity and Access Management system.
+When you sign up for MySQL HeatWave on AWS, you’ll be directed to the OCI login page where you must sign in with an OCI Cloud Account.
+After signing in, you’ll be directed to the OCI Console to complete the MySQL HeatWave on AWS sign-up process.
+When signing into the MySQL HeatWave Console, you are directed to OCI for authentication and then back to the MySQL HeatWave Console.
 To keep things simple, billing is still managed and monitored in OCI.
+To get started, let’s first create a compute instance with the proper access rules, and see then how to create a HeatWave cluster in OCI.
+If you’re already using AWS, we’ll cover that in a separate tutorial.

-Since we're just getting started, let's begin truly at the beginning and create a compute instance with the proper access rules and see how to create a HeatWave cluster in OCI.
+Since we're just getting started, let's start completely from scratch and create a compute instance with the proper access rules.
+Then we'll create a HeatWave cluster in OCI.
 If you're already using AWS, we'll cover that in a separate tutorial.

 ## PREREQUISITES